 The 988 Suicide & Crisis Lifeline offers 24/7 call, text, and chat access to trained crisis counselors who can help people experiencing suicidal, substance use, and/or mental health crisis, or any other kind of emotional distress.
 This toolkit provides resources for partners to use and share information about the 988 Lifeline, developed by SAMHSA.

 Whether you’re just living healthy, planning to become pregnant, pregnant, or breastfeeding, we have research-based resources on alcohol and marijuana use during pregnancy to support you.

-The goal of the partner toolkit is to streamline your communication to key audiences throughout the state with coordinated prevention messaging.
-The toolkit can also be used as a jumping-off point in messaging to highlight your involvement in The Partnership @drugfreeNH and the prevention community at large.
+Streamline your communication to key audiences throughout the state with coordinated prevention messaging.
+This toolkit can be used as a jumping-off point in messaging to highlight your involvement in The Partnership @drugfreeNH and the prevention community at large.
 We hope that you find it useful in planning and managing your social media and outreach efforts.
-More importantly, we want to hear from you!
-Please contact us if you wish to be part of message development.

 These Brand Guidelines are intended to help your decision making in using and applying the Partnership’s brand to ultimately strengthen our collective identity.
 This reference document was produced to provide consistent answers to some of the more detailed questions that we run into in our daily work.
 It communicates the ways in which all of us can brand our organization and our daily work and communications.
 Should you have any questions about these guidelines or suggestions on how to strengthen them, please contact us.
 We truly look forward to your input.